medical-knowledge-graph/medical-graph-NER/README.md

 BC5CDR corpus consists of 1500 PubMed articles with 4409 annotated chemicals, 5818 diseases.
 Diseases & Chemicals are labelled as I-Entities and O-Entities.

-We achieved more than 90.4% for the F1-score.
+We achieved more than 90.4% for the F1-score, which outperforms the SciSpacy model 'en_ner_bc5cdr_md'	(F1-scoe: 84.70%). (see 'Evaluation of our model.ipynb')

 ```
 pip install -r requirements.txt